ryanlopezzzz/EEG/README.md

 [See code for more detailed documentations](brain_to_text_communication)

 # Future improvement
-### Artefact Removal Using Independent Component Analysis
+### Artifact Removal Using Independent Component Analysis

 The circuit has already shown success in filtering out noise in a wide frequency range (caused by skin, power line, etc).
 However, it is still subject to artefact signals unrelated to the brain waves of interest.
 The method we would like to experiment in the future is independent component analysis (ICA).
 It has shown to be a robust method used for EEG in field as well as in research to separate mixture of brain activities, as well as to eliminate contamination of signals by eye movements, blinks, muscle, heart and line noise.